Prosecco & Petals

 Tulle is a net fabric which is often used to add volume to ballgown or A-line skirts.
 This fabric can be quite rough against the skin but is perfect for creating a fairytale princess look.

 Lace can be as intricate or as sparse in detail as preferred but will feel very soft and much lighter than tulle.
 Three main types of lace fabrics used in wedding dresses are:

-In the peak wedding season, it is essential to go for lighter breathable such as chiffon, lace or tulle.
+In the peak wedding season, it is essential to go for lighter breathable materials, such as chiffon, lace or tulle.
 These fabrics can be mixed or used alongside an organza bodice for extra elegance.
-Alternatively, a slinky charmeuse material dress can create an understated elegant look for outdoor ceremonies.
+Alternatively, a slinky charmeuse dress can create an understated elegant look for outdoor ceremonies.

-More crisp, thicker materials such as satin or taffeta that can hold in and support curves in just the right places.
+More crisp, thicker materials such as satin or taffeta that can hold and support curves in just the right places.
 An all organza dress with tulle layers in an A-line shape can also hold a larger bust perfectly in place.

 Tulle can add a flare or volume to a wedding skirt where there may not be any.
 Alternatively, small intricate lace on a slim body can add interest, or a charmeuse material can emphasise a slender frame if your figure is well proportioned.